top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_0_5_rc_control.md

 the system might get corrupted.

 Then, disconnect the power cable, at the **battery end**.

+As an alternative you can use the `poweroff` command:

+    duckiebot $ sudo poweroff

 Warning: If you disconnect frequently the cable at the Raspberry Pi's end, you might damage the port.